Oliver Reginald Tambo

 The idea of a national grouping of young men was conceived by Tambo and this idea crystallised into the beginnings of the African National Congress Youth League (ANCYL).
 In December 1943, the ANCYL was formally accepted by the ANC at its Congress in Botshabelo, Bloemfontein and in September 1944, it held its official inauguration.
 Speakers at this meeting included Dr Xuma, Selope Thema, Dan Tloome and Tambo.
 Anton Lembede was elected President of the new ANCYL, AP Mda as Vice-President, Tambo as its Secretary and Sisulu as the Treasurer.

-In 1948, the National Party (NP) came into power and a number of discriminatory laws were put in place.
+In 1948, the National Party (NP) came into power.
+Discriminatory laws against Africans, Indian and coloureds were increased and apartheid was further entrenched.
 Around this time, Tambo enrolled to study law through correspondence.
-With the NP government, passing more stringent laws against the disenfranchised population, the ANCYL, with Tambo as the scribe, prepared a Programme of Action, selecting tactics employed by other organisations in other campaigns – the civil disobedience campaign of the 1946 Passive Resistance Campaign of the Indian organisations, strikes by the labour movement, mass action by the Communist Party of South Africa as well as grass roots campaigns such as that of James Mpanza’s Sofasonke movement.
+With the NP government, passing more stringent laws against the disenfranchised population, the ANCYL, with Tambo as the scribe, prepared a Programme of Action, selecting tactics employed by other organisations in other campaigns – the civil disobedience campaign of the 1946 Passive Resistance Campaign of the Indian organisations, strikes by the labour movement, mass action by the Communist Party of South Africa (CPSA) as well as grass roots campaigns such as that of James Mpanza’s Sofasonke movement.

 At the 1948 ANC conference the ANCYL presented its document.
 However, Dr Xuma was not in favour of confrontational politics.
 The ANCYL resolved not to support his re-election as president unless he endorsed its Programme of Action.
 The conference itself accepted the Programme of Action but Xuma rejected the principle of boycott tactics suggested by members of the ANCYL.